 Computing at Key Stage One (KS1)

 This early access to technology at Hillborough Infant and Nursery School builds the foundation of digital literacy required at KS1.
 In learning about Computer Science pupils explore perseverance, logic and problem solving as skills not only vital for computing but key life skills.
 Children will explore algorithms, learn to create and debug programs all linked to cross curricular topics.
-This year pupils will create a virtual firework show linked to learning about Diwali and Guy Fawkes.
-Pupils will be taught how computers work, how to maintain them, how information is stored in files and how it is retrieved, a skill rehearsed many times when creating our books this year.
+Pupils will be taught how computers work, how to maintain them, how information is stored in files and how it is retrieved.

 Our aim is that pupils of Hillborough Infant and Nursery School leave us with confidence to explore new technologies, along with the transferable skills required to operate many devices including new ones that they may come across.
 We hope they leave knowing how to keep themselves safe in the virtual world and where to access help and support if a problem arises.

 In line with our Autumn term topic 'Happy mind Happy me' the focus is on technology around us.
 In reception pupils will explore a range technology and the different components of a computer.
 In year 1 pupils will develop their understanding of technology and how it can help them in their everyday lives.
 They will start to become familiar with the different components of a computer by developing their keyboard and mouse skills.
 Learners will also consider how to use technology responsibly.
 In year 2 pupils will develop their understanding of what information technology (IT) is and will begin to identify examples.
 They will discuss where they have seen IT in school and beyond, in settings such as shops, hospitals, and libraries.
 Learners will then investigate how IT improves our world, and they will learn about the importance of using IT responsibly.